• Skip to primary navigation

 Note that for this recipe you need to use a blend of flour.
 A single flour like almond flour or coconut flour will not work in this recipe.

-If your gluten-free flour blend does not contain any xanthan gum, you will want to add 1 teaspoon to every cup of gluten free flour used in this recipe.
+If your gluten-free flour blend does not contain any xanthan gum, you will want to add 1 teaspoon to every cup of gluten free flour used in this recipe unless you have a corn allergy.

 Essential Equipment